 Eligibility for a council or housing association home depends on your nationality, immigration status and if you’ve recently lived abroad.
 In Wales, it can also depend on your past behaviour.

 What does ‘being eligible’ mean?

 The council or housing association can’t allow you on to it’s waiting list if:

 - you are treated as not eligible because of serious unacceptable behaviour.

 Most people who are living in the UK permanently are eligible, but there are some exceptions.

-Being eligible for council housing doesn’t mean that you are guaranteed to be offered a place.
+Being eligible doesn’t mean that you are guaranteed to be offered a place.
 It means that you are entitled to be considered for a home and to go on the waiting list.
 In many areas, there is very little housing available, so there is often a very long wait, and some people may never get an offer.

-Are people from abroad eligible?
+People from abroad

 People who are subject to immigration control

-- you have refugee status
+- you are a refugee